github/developer.github.com/content/changes/2014-11-19-removing-authorizations-token.md

 author_name: ptoomey3
 ---

-Today, we are announcing the deprecation of the `token` attribute from the majority of [Authorizations API](/v3/oauth_authorizations/) responses.
-For the affected APIs, the `token` attribute will return an empty string after the updated API has [been finalized](#preview-period) and we have given developers time to update existing code.
-See the
+For increased security, we are deprecating use of the `token` attribute in the majority of the [Authorizations API](/v3/oauth_authorizations/) responses.
+For the [affected APIs][authorizations-token-deprecation-notice], the `token` attribute will soon return an empty string.
+To get ready for that change, we're giving developers a chance to [preview the updated API](#preview-period) starting today.
-[Authorizations API deprecation notice][authorizations-token-deprecation-notice] for a complete list of APIs that are affected.

 ## What's changing?